-Refer to your Schedule of Benefits (and, if applicable, other riders that are part of your health plan) for a description of covered services for which the deductible applies.
+Refer to your Schedule of Benefits (and, if applicable, other riders that are part of your health plan) for a description of covered services for which the deductible applies and how your deductible is calculated.

 All other provisions remain as described in your Subscriber Certificate.